WisdomSky/CasaOS-LinuxServer-AppStore/Apps/Budge/README.md

 # Budge

-An Open Source 'budgeting With Envelopes' Personal Finance App.
+An open source 'budgeting with envelopes' personal finance app.

 ---